-As accounting officer, the Executive Principal has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, the Executive Principal has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of CST and 9ine through the Internal Assurance process. - the financial management and governance self-assessment process; - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors;
+- The work of 9ine through the Internal Assurance process. - The work of the external auditor; - The School Resource Management Self-Assessment Tool, And - The work of leaders within the Trust who have responsibility for the development and maintenance of the internal control framework.